innobead/kubefire/README.md

 To add extra installation options of the server or agent nodes, use `--extra-options` of `cluster create` command to provide `ServerOpts` or `AgentOpts` key-value pairs as the below example.

-> The key-value pairs in `--extra-options` are separated by comma.
+> Note: the key-value pairs in `--extra-options` are separated by comma.

 - Add any options of `k3s server` into `ServerOpts='<k3s server option1>, <k3s server option2>, ...'`.
 - Add any options of `k3s agent` into `AgentOpts='<k3s agent option1>, <k3s agent option2>, ...'`.